headwirecom/aem-ide-tooling-4-intellij/documenation/AEM Tooling Plugin for IntelliJ IDEA.md

 The AEM IntelliJ tooling plugin includes a built-in version of the AEM Developer Companion.
 For detailed documentation of the features of the AEM Developer Companion, visit its [GitHub Wiki Page](https://github.com/headwirecom/aemdc/wiki).

+The AEM Developer Companion requires a configuration file named **aemdc-config.properties** to be present in the project's root folder.
+If that file is missing then clicking on the **Wrench** icon in the toolbar will bring up:

+1. If the project is based on Lazybones then it will ask the user if the configuration should be auto-configured
+2. If the project is not based on Lazybones or the auto-configuration was ignored then it will bring up the configuration dialog

+The configuration properties file is written to the disk when user closes the dialog with the **Ok** button and the verification of the properties is successful.
+Otherwise the dialog stays open.
+If the user cancels the dialog then the configuration is discarded and AEMDC will not be shown.

+**Attention**: AEMDC will only work properly if the configuration properties are configured correctly.
+If it fails then the file needs to be either adjusted by hand or by forcing the dialog with **Alt-Click** on the icon.

 #### Troubleshooting

 ##### Installation